 View from the River Jordan valley; the red dot indicates the site of the fortress which can be seen in the enlargement

 The fortress of Belvoir stands at a height of 312 m/873 ft, but because the River Jordan valley is some 200 m/560 ft below the level of the sea, the attackers had to climb 500 m/1400 ft to reach the eastern walls of the fortress.
-Although the latter is in ruin, the hill of Belvoir is still fortified, although in a hidden way, as it stands very near the border with Jordan.

 The fortress was built by the Knights of St. John in 1168 to prevent an attack on Jerusalem from the River Jordan valley.
 At that time the river did not mark the border of the Kingdom of Jerusalem, which included a large territory beyond it (Oultrejordain in Old French).